Mo Di was no longer in the mood for a big meal. He looked to Mu Tian Heng and said: “Brother, can we go home?”

 What Mo Di did not notice was that in today’s hot searches, several were about the upcoming movies, and one of them was related to Mo Liu Gui: “The female lead for Sun Yi Lun’s new film has been decided”

-Pity that after spending so many resources, it was drowned out by the other topics and could not even make its way into the top ten.
+Pity that after spending all that resources, it was drowned out by the other topics and could not even make its way into the top ten.